danielyxie/bitburner/doc/source/basicgameplay/terminal.rst

 ps
 ^^

-    $ ps [| grep pattern]
+    $ ps [-g pattern]

 Prints all scripts that are currently running on the current server.
-The :code:`| grep pattern` option will only output running scripts where the name matches the provided pattern.
+The :code:`-g pattern` option will only output running scripts where the name matches the provided pattern.

 rm
 ^^